nutjob-laboratories/erk/README.md

 This allows users to set specific configuration files for different users, and can be set in a shortcut or batch file.
 Configuration and user setting files are JSON, and the text format settings file is CSS.
 If the filename (or directory name) passed to **Ərk** is not found, **Ərk** will create the file and fill it with default settings, or create the directory to be used for logs.

-More command-line settings can be viewed by executing **Ərk** with the `--help` command-line flag.
+More command-line settings can be viewed by executing **Ərk** with the `-h` or `--help` command-line flag.

 For an example of how to implement this for multiple users, let's assume we have two users, named Alice and Bob.
-They're both running **Ərk** on the same computer (which runs Windows), and want to keep their settings and logs separate. **Ərk**, in this example, is installed in "C:\Erk".
+They're both running **Ərk** on the same computer (which runs Windows), and want to keep their settings and logs separate. **Ərk**, in this example, is installed in `C:\Erk`.
 First, we create a directory for Alice; we'll put it in the root directory of the "C" drive.
 We'll name Alice's directory "Alice_Erk":

     mkdir C:\Alice_Erk